predyprotocol/v2-contracts/README.md

 ### Contracts

 `PerpetualMarket.sol` is entry point of traders and liquidity providers.
-It manages LP tokens and traders' vault storage.
+It manages traders' vault storage.

 `PerpetualMarketCore.sol` is the contract to manage perpetual pool state, such as pool positions and collaterals.

 `FlashHedge.sol` is the contract to swap underlying assets and USDC tokens with Uniswap for delta hedging.

+`LPToken.sol` manages LP token.

 ### Libraries